Healthy Homes Assessment Elderslea

 Elderslea Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory throughout Elderslea and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory for all Elderslea and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate conformance with any Healthy Homes Standard that apply or will be applied during the tenancy of the rental property.
+• Property managers and landlords are required to keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will be applied to the rental property.

-• Private landlords and property managers must ensure their rental properties comply to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers must ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2023

-• All households let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes